 That’s why you don’t want to cook with corn oil.
 Despite being labeled “heart healthy,” it’s actually one of the worst things you can do for your heart.

-#3: Corn Oil May Contribute To Obesity
+#3: It May Contribute to Obesity

 Cooking with corn oil is no good.
 Oxidized lipids are among the worst substances you can eat.
 But what about unheated corn oil in your salad dressing?